Updated 06.29.2026

 The first step in dealing with your anger problems is recognition.
 Being aware if your anger problems are starting to create issues in different areas of your life is key to your emotional health.
 Your next step is to seek help from a mental health professional to determine if an underlying mental health condition is the root cause of your anger problems.
 A mental health professional may suggest different ways to cope with your anger such as expressing your emotions without blame, staying in the moment by taking deep breaths, or taking a break when you recognize your triggers.
 In more severe cases, a mental health professional will prescribe medication if you have been diagnosed with any underlying mental health condition to reduce the symptoms that come with it (i.e., anger).

+In our Remedy psychiatric practice, we often see that combining therapy, behavioral strategies, and when appropriate, targeted medication management leads to the most effective and sustainable improvements in anger regulation.
 There are also several types of anger management classes to attend or support groups for those with anger management problems or for those who are subjected to the behaviors of individuals suffering from anger problems.
 When a family member or partner has anger issues it is best not to ignore them.
 Acknowledge the situation and avoid giving advice or opinions, as that may only exacerbate their anger.
 If the situation escalates and results in a dangerous environment, call a mental health helpline or a doctor or mental health professional.

 Book an Appointment